 History shows us that human beings then moved from place to place over tens of thousands of years.
 In the process, they inter-bred.
 See https://www.smithsonianmag.com/history/the-great-human-migration-13561/.
 Therefore, it is my opinion that the whole concept of racism arises from our ignorance.
 It arises from our own fears, real or imagined.

 I was also born into a minority community in Singapore.
 Singapore, despite being an Asian country, is a very multi-cultural place to live.
 I, being South Asian and Christian, was assimilated into and became part of the unique national make-up.
 Living alongside people who didn’t look much like me or worship like me, was something I was used to.

 Also, in my work life, I got to meet and interact with people of different cultural backgrounds, from all over the world.

 By the time I met and got to know my now-husband, from the United States, a man with Irish-British roots, I was transformed again.
 He grew up with different cultural experiences and looked completely different from me.
 Here was somebody who understood and aligned with me on a deep and personal level.
 We believed in the same things and had the same values.
-And we eventually got married and I moved with him back to the United States.
+And we eventually got married after I moved with him back to the United States.
 My perspective of how people are different was changed forever.

 We Are Alike, Through Differences